mit-ll-responsible-ai/hydra-zen/docs/source/how_to/using_scikit_learn.rst

         # load overrides to set plot title
         overrides = load_from_yaml(".hydra/overrides.yaml")

+        # 3. Save the figure in the local experiment directory.
         if len(overrides) == 2:
             dname = overrides[0].split("=")[1]
             cname = overrides[1].split("=")[1]